Leather Bryozoan (Flustrellidra corniculata)

 Leather bryozoan colony amongst various types of kelp (photo credit: Lauren Rice)

-Habitat: This species is found along the Pacific Coast from Alaska to central California as well us coastlines in Northern Europe.
+Habitat: This species is found along the Pacific Coast from Alaska to central California as well as coastlines in northern Europe.
+Leather bryozoan colonies are often found hanging amongst different kinds of long brown and red kelp in the rocky intertidal, especially near The Needles at Haystack Rock.

 Tide Pool Tidbits: